 Now Halo 4 brings us the Incineration Cannon, a huge Promethean rocket launcher that fires 4 flaming balls of fire at once, which turn into a fountain of explosions and death on impact.
-The Incineration Cannon does damage to rival the Spartan Laser, and unlike that weapon has an absolutely ridiculous kill radius due to its massive splash damage.
-This is balanced out by the fact it needs to reload after every shot, not that you`re likely to need more than one.
+The Incineration Cannon does damage to rival the Spartan Laser (a direct hit will destroy a tank; Spartan Lasers usually take two), and unlike that weapon has an absolutely ridiculous kill radius due to its massive splash damage.
+This is balanced out by the fact it needs to reload after every shot, not that you're likely to need more than one.

 Done with a twist in the System Shock games.
 In the first game, the strongest energy weapon is the LG-XX Plasma Rifle, which fires refracting orbs of plasma that leave glowing marks where they ricochet.
 In the second game, the Fusion Cannon takes the title, taking up 1/3 of your view and firing huge green balls of death.
 The problem with both weapons?
 You're more likely to kill yourself than your enemies, especially in cramped quarters, and more conventional weapons prove to be more useful in later stages of the games.

 Features a slew of BFGs, even getting their own skill set for use.
 They range from the mundane Bazooka to laser Gatling guns and plasma rifles.
 The third instalment has the "Fat Man", described as a tactical (read handheld) nuclear catapult.
 Since There Is No Kill Like Over Kill, there is a unique Fat Man (the Experimental MIRV) that fires eight mini nukes at once.
 Can kill anything with one shot, but the 8 mini nukes have a combined cost of over 2000 caps.